How does someone get in touch with me on board in an emergency

 Do you provide sheets, towels, soaps?

-We provide all linens, shower and deck towels, and basic soaps in all of the shower areas.
+We provide all linens, shower and deck towels, and there are shampoos, and soaps in all of the shower areas.
 If you like something specific feel free to bring it with you.

 What about gratuities?